What Is Security Awareness?

-Examples include annual HIPAA compliance training for an organization in the healthcare industry, a video on phishing, or even a mandatory reading on common security issues in the workplace.
-Security awareness training programs take many forms and are commonplace in organizations that have a digital presence.
+Examples include annual HIPAA compliance training for an organisation in the healthcare industry, a video on phishing, or even a mandatory reading on common security issues in the workplace.
+Security awareness training programs take many forms and are commonplace in organisations that have a digital presence.

 1. Greater Frequency

 People forget more than 80 percent of what they’ve learned in less than a month, making the need for frequent engagement a necessity for building a culture of security.
 Frequency is key in helping employees take in — and remember — what was learned in training, as well as making sure it’s actively applied, not just scanned and forgotten.
 Effective security awareness programs engage employees more than once a month to ensure they will retain the information better and for longer.